kallaway/100-days-of-code/log.md

 ### Day 1: August 12, 2022 (Example 1)

 **Today's Progress**: Forked 100DaysoFCode repository from github, learnt how to clone a repository using Github Desktop, and git bash.
+Also created a new branch.
+Will be commiting my projects there.

 **Thoughts:** Had a tough time settling for which method to use for git cloning, git bash or git desktop or VScode terminal.
 Finally settled on Github desktop but learnt all the other methods.